LiamJCates/Programming-Notes/C++/PointersAndReferences.md

+Heaping and Stacking the Variables
+C++ applications use two kinds of memory: heap and stack.
+The heap is a common area of memory that your application allocates — that is, sets aside — for the different functions in your application to use.
+Global variables go in this heap.
+Whenever your application calls a function, however, the function gets its own little private area of memory storage in an area of memory known as a stack.
+It is called a stack because it’s treated like a stack of papers: You can put something on the top of the stack, and you can take something off the top of the stack, but you can’t put anything in the middle or take anything from the middle.
+The computer uses this stack to keep track of all your function calls.

+Every position in memory has a number associated with it.
+When your application starts, the computer sets aside a large chunk of memory and then works closely with the microprocessor itself to assign a bunch of numbers to the memory.
+Your application’s variables and your application’s code go in this memory.
+And consider this: If your application sits in memory, each function sits in a particular place in memory, a place with a number or an address associated with it.
+In other words, each function has an address.
+Each function and each variable in your application has a place where it resides in memory.
+That place has a number associated with it.
+Therefore, each function and each variable has an address.

+The stack where the computer keeps track of the function calls is just a bunch of memory, too.
+What the computer considers the top of the stack is really the next position in memory.
+And the way the computer puts a function on the stack is by putting on the stack the address of where the computer left off in the preceding function.
+When the computer calls one of your functions, it not only saves the address of the return location on the stack but also reserves some space on the stack for your local variables.
+This means that your variables can live in two places:
+✦ Heap: The heap is a common area in memory where you can store global variables.
+✦ Stack: The stack is the area where the computer stores both the information about the functions being called and the local variables for those functions.

+Getting a variable’s address
+Because every variable lives somewhere in memory, every variable has an address.

+If you want to take the address of (which is computerspeak for find the address of) the variable NumberOfPotholes, you simply throw an ampersand (&) in front of it.

+But when you obtain that address, you can use it for other purposes.
+For example, you can use the address to modify www.it-ebooks.info150 Heaping and Stacking the Variables the variable itself by using what are called pointer variables.
+A pointer variable is just like any other variable except that it stores the address of another variable.
+To declare a pointer variable, you need to specify the type of variable it will point to.
+Then you precede the variable’s name with an asterisk, as in the
+following:
+int *ptr;
+This line declares a variable that points to an integer.
+In other words, it can contain the address of an integer variable.
+And how do you grab the address of an integer variable?
+Easy!
+By using the & notation!
+Thus, you can do something like this: ptr = &NumberOfPotholes;
+This line puts the address of the variable NumberOfPotholes in the ptr variable.
+Remember that ptr doesn’t hold the number of potholes; rather, it holds the address of the variable called NumberofPotholes.

 A pointer is a variable that stores an address in memory.
 Like all variables a pointer occupies space in memory.